edlink/docs/guides/v2.0/paginated-requests.md

 **This is the preferred way to paginate results.**

 > You may notice that the provided `$next` URL is missing some of your query parameters.
 Do not fret!
-Edlink's `$cursor` stores all the information necessary for Edlink to understand those parameters.
+Edlink's `$cursor` stores all the information necessary for Edlink to remember those parameters from the initial request.
 >
 > For example, if you provide a `$filter` parameter to the first page, it will still affect the following pages, even though it isn't included in the `$next` URL.